django-cms/djangocms-text-ckeditor/README.rst

 Text Plugin for django-cms with CK-Editor.

-The latest Version of this package supports:
+The latest version of this package supports:

 * Django 1.6+
 * django CMS 3.2+